 Ina’s Sun-dried Tomato Dip

 I continued to dazzle everyone with her winning recipes…and got puzzled looks when I mentioned the name of the cookbook.
 But slowly my friends caught on…and soon they all had their own collection of Ina’s cookbooks.
-I brought this sun-dried tomato dip with a crudite platter for our New Year’s soup party…and it was no surprise that I was again asked for the recipe.
+I brought this sun-dried tomato dip with a crudite platter for our New Year’s soup party, and it was no surprise that I was again asked for the recipe.

 - Tabasco adds a gentle hit of heat, but if you like spicy, add more to your taste.

 - PRO-Tip: Add some of the key elements to garnish the dip.
 A few sliced green onions or finely diced sun-dried tomatoes will add a pop of color.
-I also like to add a couple dippers, like sliced cucumbers or red bell pepper slices.
+I also like to add a couple of dippers, like sliced cucumbers or red bell pepper slices.
 You’ll look like a seasoned party-giver!

 - Crawfish Dip by Call Me PMc